Driver Safety Resources

 We’ve identified resources designed to help CMV drivers stay healthy and safe.
 In this section, you’ll find resources from our partners, the Federal Motor Carrier Safety Administration (FMCSA), trucking associations, and other trusted sources.
 This section is updated as new resources are identified.

 Tips for Sharing the Road with Commercial Motor Vehicles

 The fault in over three-quarters of crashes and near-crashes involving heavy vehicles is primarily attributed to car drivers.
 This may be indicative of inadequacies in driver education and training programs related to safely sharing the road with heavy vehicles.
-The Tips for Sharing the Road with Commercial Motor Vehicles website was designed to cover five key sharing-the-road scenarios using video clips of real-world driving events captured during one of the Virginia Tech Transportation Institute’s naturalistic driving studies.
+CMV Driving Safety training modules cover key sharing-the-road scenarios using video clips of real-world driving events captured during one of the Virginia Tech Transportation Institute’s naturalistic driving studies.
 The website includes video clips of driving, simulator screenshots, scenario descriptions, short tips and facts, and photographs of actual crashes between cars and heavy vehicles to convey the importance of proper road-sharing behavior.
 Although the website is aimed at new drivers, all drivers can benefit from reviewing the material and scenarios to ensure that they are sharing the road properly in their everyday driving.